SINTEF/dlite/doc/user_guide/storage_plugins.md

 ```

-See [Extending DLite] for more information.
+See [Search paths] for more information about entry points.